SimonMaracine/WhatsApp-chat-reader/README.md

 ### Other

+Do note that WhatsApp is a little limited and it only gives you the last 40,000 messages, if there are more than 40,000 in the chat.

+If WhatsApp changes the format of the chat file it gives you, then this program will no longer work.
+It works as of December 2020.
+It may no longer work in the future, if WhatsApp makes changes.

+The program will not work correctly and will display incorrect information, if the name of the participants in the chat contain the ":" (colon) character.
+It's simply an unsolvable problem.

-The project was made with and was tested on Python 3.9.
+For developers: The project was made with and was tested on Python 3.9.
 It works on Linux and Windows.